Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Conclusion

-Although MConv-based HyDEA demonstrates excellent performance, its computational overhead and GPU memory requirements currently restrict the present study to 2D flow simulations.
-Furthermore, the existing network architecture is exclusively tailored for non-uniform Cartesian grid discretizations.
-Adapting HyDEA to arbitrary non-uniform grids would necessitate network architecture being capable of processing arbitrary non-uniform data, such as graph neural networks or Transformer; however, this would predictably introduce substantial computational overhead.
-Additionally, the current implementation of HyDEA requires retraining whenever a new set of grids is introduced, revealing limited generalizability across entirely arbitrary grid configurations.
-Consequently, future efforts will be directed toward refining the neural network architecture, optimizing training strategies, and enhancing code efficiency.
-These improvements aim to facilitate large-scale three-dimensional flow simulations with HyDEA while simultaneously broadening its generalization capabilities across diverse grid topologies.
+Although the grid-spacing-aware HyDEA demonstrates excellent performance, it currently faces inherent limitations regarding computational efficiency and generalizability across arbitrary grids.
+The existing architecture is exclusively tailored for non-uniform Cartesian grid discretizations and necessitates retraining for new grid configurations.
+Recognizing the significantly broader application value of unstructured grids, adapting HyDEA to process entirely unstructured spatial data would necessitate advanced network architectures, such as graph neural networks or Transformer.
+While this would predictably introduce substantial computational overhead, it nonetheless represents a compelling direction for further investigation.
+Consequently, future efforts will be directed toward enhancing code efficiency, refining the neural network architecture to accommodate unstructured spatial data, optimizing training strategies, and improving generalization to unseen grid configurations.
+Ultimately, these advancements aim to facilitate large-scale three-dimensional flow simulations across diverse and complex grid topologies.